 When a Death Occurs at Home or at a Place of Business:

-If the person was under hospice care, contact the hospice representative (if they are not present) and they will let you know the proper procedures to follow.
-Do not call the police if hospice is involved.
+If the person died under hospice care, contact the hospice representatives immediately (if they were not around during the incident).
+They will explain to you the proper procedures and protocols to follow according to their policies.
+There is usually no need to call the police if a hospice is involved.

-In either situation, once you have made the first call to the police or hospice, then call us.
+Once you have made the call to the police or the hospice, call us for funeral planning services.

-When a Death Occurs at a Hospital/Nursing Home/Hospice Facility:
+When Death Occurs at a Nursing Home, Hospice, or Hospital: